Motivated reasoning: Definitions and history

 A number of psychological concepts are related to how individuals respond to threats to their current beliefs.
 Due to the need for cognitive consistency, contradictory beliefs cause the stress defined as cognitive dissonance.
 Motivated reasoning is a process for relieving this stress by either modifying beliefs to incorporate the new evidence, or constructing a rationale for maintaining current beliefs.
 Confirmation bias is one of the means to do the latter, by seeking to find additional evidence to support current beliefs, to discredit the new information, or both.

 As described in 1990 by Ziva Kunda, motivated reasoning takes two forms, a more rational "cold" motivation favoring accuracy; or "hot" motivation to reach a desired goal, usually to maintain current beliefs at the expense of rationality.
 This distinction has been controversial, some finding that apparently self-serving conclusions may be seen as plausible, rather than biased, based upon prior beliefs.
 Cognitive psychology was also dominated in the 1970s by research into biases that explained departures from rationality in terms of heuristics rather than affect.
 However, exploration of the underlying mechanisms finds that motivation plays a role in the outcome by determining which cognitive processes are used in a particular situation.

 Early research on how humans evaluated and integrated information supported a cognitive approach consistent with Bayesian probability, in which individuals weighted new information using rational calculations ("cold cognition").

 More recent theories endorse these cognitive processes as only partial explanations of motivated reasoning, but have also introduced motivational or affective (emotional) processes ("hot cognition").

 Some research found a "tipping point" at which new information had accumulated to a level at which belief change occurred.

 Motivated reasoning has become associated more often with efforts to maintain beliefs in the face of substantial contrary evidence, individuals or groups using different criteria for evaluating propositions they favor versus those they oppose.
 Extreme examples of refusal to accept the validity of beliefs that are well-supported by evidence is called denialism, while the invention of alternative "facts" is the basis of conspiracy theories.

 Categories

 Motivated reasoning can be classified into two categories: 1) Accuracy-oriented (non-directional), in which the motive is to arrive at an accurate conclusion, irrespective of the individual's prior beliefs, and 2) goal-oriented (directional), in which the motive is to arrive at a particular conclusion favored based upon other considerations.
-Such considerations include identity protection and afirming shared values and norms.
+Such considerations include identity protection and affirming shared values and norms.
 However, the question as to whether citizens, in making political decisions, are more likely to be rational or rationalizing has not been determined.